Can I make pension contributions for last year?

 I’m an employee.
 What does this mean for me?

-1. Pay their pension contribution to the appropriate pension contract (see across), and
+1. Pay their pension contribution to the appropriate pension contract and

-2. Send their tax return to Revenue, electing to backdate the pension contribution to 2021 tax year.
+2. Send their tax return to Revenue, electing to backdate the pension contribution to the previous tax year.

-If you pay and file through ROS the deadline is Wednesday, 16 November 2022.
+If you pay and file through ROS the deadline is extented by a couple of weeks

-When an employee requests to backdate a payment, they must check to see whether any prior relief has already been granted in the current tax year.
+When an employee requests to backdate a payment, they must check to see whether any prior relief has already been granted in that tax year.
 Income tax relief is automatic and given in the present year when a contribution is paid through payroll under the net pay arrangement.

 Are there any additional incentives for the self-employed?

-The advantage of self-employed pension contributions is that they may reduce your tax burden for the prior year.
+The advantage of self-employed pension contributions is that they may reduce your tax burden for the previous year.
 Thereby lowering your current year’s tax bill as well.
-When you start a pension, you get a double bonus since your actual tax rate for 2021 will be lower.
+When you start a pension, you get a double bonus since your actual tax rate for the prrevious year will be lower.

 The deadline for making a lump sum payment (Self Employed or AVC) is before the tax deadline; the option to backdate the tax relief to the previous year must also be exercised before that date.

-If you are making contributions to a regular savings plan, the contribution must be made by Friday, 28 October 2022.
+If you are making contributions to a regular contribtion pension plan, the contribution must be made by the tax deadline.

 Are pension funds hit with capital gains tax?